schwartzie/redial-congress/README.md

 # Redial Congress

 Calling members of the US Congress is [the best way](https://www.nytimes.com/2016/11/22/us/politics/heres-why-you-should-call-not-email-your-legislators.html) for a constituent's voice to be heard.
 But it's often a nuisance of overloaded switchboards and endless busy signals.
-This application aims to reduce that hassle.
+This application aims to reduce that hassle by automatically redialing until the call is connected.

 ## Getting started